SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

    - *Trend span*: Allows you to customize the time span for which trending is displayed.
 You can either select a predefined time span or select *Custom* and specify a start and end time.

-   - *Value range* > *Fixed minimum*/*Fixed Maximum*: Available from DataMiner 10.0.13 onwards.
-These settings allow you to configure a minimum and/or maximum range for the chart, so that no values outside this range are displayed.
+   - *Value range* > *Fixed minimum*/*Fixed Maximum*: These settings allow you to configure a minimum and/or maximum range for the chart, so that no values outside this range are displayed.
 The configured range will apply to all lines in the chart, regardless of any particular axis or displayed parameter.
 By default, no limits are applied.

    - *Minimum visible gap size*: Allows you to specify the minimum duration a gap must have before it is displayed in the graph.
 By default, this is set to 0.